BaraahAbusara/songr/README.md

 - `/album` which will take you to album page that will show you an album in JSON format.
 - `/albums` which will take you to albums page and show you a list of albums in JSON format.
 ------------------------------------
-## version 2 additions
+## version 2
 ***
 To use this version of my project you have to create a table in your database , my table called `album`.
 Then update your application.properties : your username and database name.
-Now you are able to add your own albums by filling the form in `/allalbums` and you will find all albums rendered below the form as well.
+Now you can go to the home page `localhost:8080/`and enjoy reviewing the albums in the site.
+You can also add your albums , check for their details and add songs to them and review the whole album with its songs.
+You can also view whole songs available in the website.